liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/02-application-permissions/06-using-portal-roles-in-a-portlet.markdown

 ## Mapping Portlet Roles to Portal Roles

-To map the Roles to @product@, you must use the `docroot/WEB-INF/liferay-portlet.xml` Liferay-specific configuration file.
+To map the Roles to @sharepoint@, you must use the `docroot/WEB-INF/liferay-portlet.xml` Liferay-specific configuration file.
 For an example, see the mapping defined in the Guestbook project's `liferay-portlet.xml` file.